-Our Adjusted EBITDA from continuing operations margin the nine months ended March 31, 2020 and the fiscal year ended June 30, 2019 was 13.4% and 9.9%, respectively, compared to 10.3% and 1.3% for the nine months ended March 31, 2019 and the fiscal year ended June 30, 2018, respectively.
-The increase in Adjusted EBITDA from continuing operations margin was primarily due to a decrease/increase in the net loss /income from continuing operations for the nine months ended March 31, 2020 and the fiscal year ended June 30, 2019, respectively, as compared to the nine months ended March 31, 2019 and the fiscal year ended June 30, 2018, respectively.
-The key drivers of margin growth were areas attributable to the following: (a) geographic mix improved where our more profitable nearshore and offshore operations continued to grow as a percentage of the overall business, (b) scale was achieved in our nearshore operations where we began to see target flow-through margins materialize as the business hit critical mass, (c) capacity utilization increased as we grew our revenue and agents in our nearshore and offshore operations while reducing our U.S. footprint, (d) disciplined operational execution, (e) our more profitable non-voice business expanded and (f) the impact on Adjusted EBITDA from continuing operations created by the adoption of IFRS 16.
-Excluding the impact of IFRS 16, our Adjusted EBITDA from continuing operations margin in the fiscal year 2019 would have been 6.4% (versus 1.3% in fiscal year 2018).
+We calculate "Adjusted EBITDA from continuing operations margin" as Adjusted EBITDA from continuing operations divided by revenue.
+Our Adjusted EBITDA from continuing operations margin for the fiscal years ended June 30, 2020, 2019, and 2018 was 13.4%, 9.9%, and 1.3%, respectively.
+The increase in Adjusted EBITDA from continuing operations margin was primarily driven by improving performance in net income / (loss) from continuing operations during the three-year period ended June 30, 2020.
+The key drivers of this improvement were the following: (a) geographic mix improved where our more profitable nearshore and offshore operations continued to grow as a percentage of the overall business, (b) scale was achieved in our nearshore operations where we began to see target flow-through margins materialize as the business hit critical mass, (c) capacity utilization increased as we grew our revenue and agents in our nearshore and offshore operations while reducing our U.S. footprint, (d) disciplined operational execution, (e) the increase of our more profitable non-voice business, and (f) margin improvement in our digital business.